h6w/service-manager/README.md

 This is a collection of code that should operate similarly across platforms to provide a way to:

-(a) Detect if a service is enabled or disabled
+ 1. Detect if a service is enabled or disabled
-(b) Detect if a service is running or stopped
+ 2. Detect if a service is running or stopped
-(c) Report errors from the service so that applications can respond and/or report back to the user (d) Where possible, and providing the proper security measures are in place, allow a service to be enabled, disabled, started, stopped, or restarted.
+ 3. Report errors from the service so that applications can respond and/or report back to the user
+ 4. Where possible, and providing the proper security measures are in place, allow a service to be enabled, disabled, started, stopped, or restarted.